Lesbians and bi-women: healthy relationships and sexual health

 CLICK HERE for more info on healthy relationships

 Everyone has the right to be safe and happy in their relationships, whoever they are and whoever they are with.
 It is important to respect others, and expect to be respected.
 You may have heard the word consent when it comes to sex and relationships, but what does it mean?
 You need consent for any kind of sexual activity, regardless of the gender of your partner

 CLICK HERE to read more about consent

-The age of consent in Scotland is 16 for girls and boys, whether straight, bi, lesbian ortransexual.
+The age of consent in Scotland is 16 for everyone no matter what sexuality or gender identity.
 This means that if you are both over 16 and want to have any sexual contact then you will not be breaking the law.

 CLICK HERE to read more about sex & the law

 If you if are attracted to someone you might want to have sex.
 The key to good sex is feeling comfortable with your partner and understanding what each other wants.
 The best way to do this is by making space for one another to be honest, and taking things at your own pace.

 A lot of young women who are attracted to women often have questions around virginity, often seeing the word sex to mean penetration of a penis in a heterosexual relationship and sex between two women being classed as “foreplay”.
 Sex isn’t just penetration with a penis, it means different things to different people.

 Knowing the facts, understanding risks and protecting yourself are the key to having enjoyable safer sex.

 STIs can be passed on through exchange of bodily fluids.
 It is important to educate yourself about safer sex and how to protect yourself from STI’s.